syy1213/LLMs-GPT-4-Cage/README.md

 ### GPT-4 Classification:

-  Guiding GPT-4 for multi-label text classification and filtration through prompt engineering

-  Please note: In the path 'GPT-4 Classification/papers', there are some papers for testing.
+  ####  In the path 'GPT-4 Classification/papers', there are some papers for testing.

   #### GPT-4 Classification.ipynb: multi-label text classification and analysis